ibm-cloud-docs/AnalyticsEngine/best-practices.md

 ## Switch regions for disaster recovery
 {: #disaster-recovery}

-You can create {{site.data.keyword.iae_full_notm}} service instances in different regions, for example, in the US South, the United Kingdom and Germany.
+You can create {{site.data.keyword.iae_full_notm}} service instances in different regions, for example, in the US South, the United Kingdom, Germany, and Japan.
 In the event that you cannot create a service instance in one region, you can switch to an alternate region which hosts  {{site.data.keyword.iae_full_notm}}.
 You will not be able to access any existing clusters from the new region.
 However, creating a new cluster in a new region should not be a problem if you followed the recommended best practices described in this topic and kept your existing cluster as stateless as possible with data and jobs residing outside the cluster.

-See the [list of supported regions and the endpoints to use](https://console.bluemix.net/docs/services/AnalyticsEngine/provisioning.html#creating-a-service-instance-using-the-ibm-cloud-command-line-interface) or refer to the {{site.data.keyword.Bluemix_short}} catalog for {{site.data.keyword.iae_full_notm}}.
+See the [list of supported regions and the endpoints to use](https://{DomainName}/docs/services/AnalyticsEngine/provisioning.html#creating-a-service-instance-using-the-ibm-cloud-command-line-interface) or refer to the {{site.data.keyword.Bluemix_short}} catalog for {{site.data.keyword.iae_full_notm}}.